dishant24/portfolio/README.md

 ### Lung Segmentation from CT Scans using Deep Learning
 **Personal Project (Jan 2024 – Mar 2024)**
-Technologies Used: Python, TensorFlow, NumPy, Matplotlib, U-net
+Technologies Used: **Python, TensorFlow**, NumPy, Matplotlib, U-net
 - Imported and processed DICOM-format CT scan data, applying techniques like data augmentation and contrast normalization to enhance segmentation results Trained the U-Net model to differentiate between lung tissue and surrounding anatomy